carverauto/serviceradar-media/slides.md

 # Business Overview

-ThreadR provides AI-driven communication analysis for businesses, uniquely leveraging Graph-RAG and fine-tuned Large Language Models to decode complex communication patterns and extract actionable insights.
+ThreadR revolutionizes business analytics by employing streaming ETL pipelines to integrate data from digital platforms into a dynamic knowledge graph.

+Enhanced with fine-tuned Large Language Models, our platform excels in deciphering complex communication patterns and offers users a powerful exploration and investigation tool.

+With ThreadR, querying your data becomes a natural process, enabling the discovery of actionable insights and facilitating strategic decisions with unprecedented ease and efficiency.

 <!--